ck645/GMM_intravessel/README.md

 All outlines were digitised using `tpsUtil` and `tpsDig2`, and imported into R as TPS coordinate files with associated CSV metadata.
 The workflow uses two outline datasets:

-1. A single-cross-section dataset used for Figure 1a:
+1. A single-cross-section dataset (used for Figure 1a):
    - `Data/single_cross_section.TPS`
    - `Data/single_cross_section.csv`